oscenbot/oscen/README.md

 ### `oscen-presence`

 A teeny-tiny-microservice that connects to the Discord websocket gateway.
 This is needed because the main binary does not connect to the gateway and this causes the bot to show as offline.

+## Ops

+ArgoCD is deployed into the cluster manually with Helm.